nemo0622/pokeemerald_base/README.md

     - Ex: All rotom forms only show default rotom, all Burmy forms appear green, etc.
     - Only Vivillon's "Icy Snow" form is supported!
 All other forms load wrong palettes right now
     - Both male and female Pyroar's give male followers
+    - NOTE: Alolan/Galarian/Hisuian forms *DO* work!!
 - "Large" Pokémon sprites are currently not supported
     - Current Exclusions: Dialga, Palkia, Giratina, Arceus, Reshiram, Zekrom, Kyurem
 - Some of the overworld sprites need to be improved (Sawk and Throh, for example, look ROUGH)

 FUTURE PLANS:
 - MAKING FORMS WORK!
-I really want all my Oricorios and Alolan forms to work lmao
+I really want all my Oricorios to work lmao
 - More Follower Pokémon
 - Improved follower sprites for a few (Archeops and Golurk please oh my god)
 - More minor changes/additions to improve this as a base